 The Board is mindful of the importance for its members to undergo continuous training to be apprised of changes to regulatory requirements and the impact such regulatory requirements have on the Group.

-During the financial year, all Directors attended the in-house training organised by Tricor Axceleasia Sdn Bhd entitled Corporate Liability Awareness.
+During the financial year, all Directors attended the in-house trainings organised by Corporate Administration Sdn Bhd entitled Leveraging on Big Data Analytics.